btroncone/learn-rxjs/operators/combination/combinelatest.md

 .map(([val1, val2, val3]) => val1 + val2 + val3)
 ```

-One way to perform this calculation would be to `map` to the appropriate result, as seen above.
-Another way would be to utilize the optional `project` function as the last parameter.
+ Another way would be to utilize the optional `project` function as the last parameter:

 ```js
 Observable.combineLatest(